Certificate in Coaching and Mentoring (ILM level 5)

 This programme is aimed at anyone who undertakes coaching and/or mentoring in their workplace or who wishes to develop coaching and or mentoring within their organisation.

 The Level 5 qualification is ideal for managers with significant responsibility for coaching and mentoring as part of their day-to-day role working with employees and colleagues.
 It is also designed to develop learners planning to move into a development role or start a career as a freelance coach or mentor offering coaching and mentoring to people within work settings.
 This is aimed at those who are offering or wish to offer coaching/mentoring at an operational level within organisations or as an external coach or mentor.
-You will need to have access to complete at least 12 hours of coaching and mentoring in the workplace

 For those who are senior managers or HR/OD professionals and who want to develop their expertise and credibility in the fields of coaching and mentoring, or to establish coaching on an organisational level we also offer a Certificate in Executive Coaching and Mentoring (ILM Level 7).